Investment in Sovereign Gold Bond (SGB) for 2022-23

 What is the subscription period for Sovereign Gold Bond (SGB)?

-Sovereign Gold Bond (SGB) Tranche V dates: 9th August to 13th August 2021
+Sovereign Gold Bond (SGB) Tranche II dates: 22nd August to 26th August 2022

-The sovereign gold bonds will be issued in six tranches as per the calendar shown below:
+The sovereign gold bonds will be issued in two tranches as per the calendar shown below:

 What is the issue price per gram?

-Issue price per gram for Tranche 6 will be Rs.4732 only.
-In case you are applying online and paying through digital mode, the issue price per gram for Trance will be Rs.
-4682 only (₹ 50/- discount on digital applications and payment).
+Issue price per gram for Tranche I will be Rs.
+5091 per gram.
+In case you are applying online and paying through digital mode, the issue price per gram for Trance will be discounted (₹ 50/- discount on digital applications and payment).

 The issue price will be different for each of the next tranches and will be announced by RBI at the beginning of each subscription period.